Sulaiman-Dem/DeepFake-Hunter/README.md

 ---

-Important Note: This was run in Google Colab Pro using A100 GPU.
+Important Note: This was run in Google Colab Pro using A100 GPU/ T4 GPU High-Ram.

 ---